 - Click Import Specimens to open the Upload Specimens page.

 To view data fields expected in the upload, click Show Expected Data Fields

 This will expand a display of column names, types, brief descriptions, and whether the field is required for a successful upload.
 If your study is set up to use visits instead of date-based timepoints, you will see a Visit

 and draw timestamps will not be required.

 Note that in cases where the Sample ID and/or Participant ID are the same as your Global Unique ID, you need only supply the Global Unique ID and leave the others null.
 They are still required fields, but will be populated on import automatically.

 Download a Template Workbook

-- Open this spreadsheet to confirm that your column headings match those in the template.
+- Open the downloaded spreadsheet to confirm that your column headings match those in the template.

 - Copy and paste your data into this template spreadsheet.
-To practice, you could download this template in advance and enter the original data into it.
+In practice, you could download this template in advance and enter the original data into it.